 - Stop perpetuating bias and stereotypes

-Contact us today to sign your team up for the Indigenous & Intercultural Training program.
+Contact us today to sign your team up for the Indigenous & Intercultural Awareness Training program.

 BCIT’s has an exceptional team of professional facilitators with industry experience.
 Contact Sonia Dhaliwal to learn more about the available positions: